Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR: Experimental Results and Discussion

-where ${\bf u}_{t - 1}^* = \left[ {\delta _{t - 1}^* } \right]$ is the first element of the optimal steering angle sequence of the last iteration, ${\bf w}_t $ is disturbance caused by uniformly distributed noise in the current sampling step, and $\sigma $ is the corresponding noise level.
-Here, ${\bf w}$ can be external disturbances, uncertainties, model deviations, or measurement errors.
+Here ${\bf u}_{t - 1}^* = \left[ {\delta _{t - 1}^* } \right]$ is the first element of the optimal control sequence of the previous iteration, ${\bf w}_t $ is the disturbance caused by uniformly distributed noise in the current sampling step, and $\sigma$ is the corresponding noise level.
 The selected initial state was ${\bf x}_0 = \left[ { } \right]^T$, and the parameter and constraint values listed in Tables I and II were used.
-To test algorithm performance in the presence of disturbances, three noise levels ($\sigma $ = 0, 1, and 2) were considered.
+Three noise levels ($\sigma $ = 0.0, 1.0, and 2.0) were used to evaluate the algorithms' robustness to disturbance.

-Fig. 3(a) presents the $\Delta $ and $\theta $ trajectories generated by the soft-CILQR and CILQR solvers when $\sigma $ = 0, indicating that both algorithms were able to control the vehicle system asymptotically to enable it to reach the reference point (${\bf 0}$).
-Moreover, the soft-CILQR controller with relaxed constraints is less conservative than the CILQR controller; the trajectory obtained for $\Delta $ by using the soft-CILQR solver reached the target point earlier than did that obtained for $\Delta $ by using the CILQR solver.
-When the noise level increased to $\sigma $ = 1 and 2 [Fig. 4(a) and Fig. 5(a), respectively], the control performance of both algorithms was poor.
-The system exhibited obvious instability when the state trajectory approached points near $t = 200$, where the magnitude of the state vector ${\bf x}$ was close to that of the disturbance.
-The trajectories obtained using the CILQR and soft-CILQR algorithms exhibited similar behaviors at long times, and the maximum $\Delta $ deviation between the two methods was approximately 0.24 and 0.46 m when $\sigma $ = 1 and 2, respectively.
+Fig. 3(a) presents the $\Delta $ and $\theta $ trajectories generated by the soft-CILQR and CILQR solvers when $\sigma $ = 0.0.
+Both algorithms could control the vehicle system asymptotically to enable it to reach the reference point (${\bf 0}$).
+Moreover, the soft-CILQR controller with relaxed constraints was less conservative than the CILQR controller; the trajectory obtained for $\Delta $ reached the target point earlier with the soft-CILQR solver than with the CILQR solver.
+When the noise level increased to $\sigma $ = 1.0 and 2.0 [Fig. 4(a) and Fig. 5(a), respectively], the control performance of both algorithms was poor.
+The system exhibited obvious instability when the state trajectory approached points near $t = 200$ at which the magnitude of the state vector ${\bf x}$ was close to that of the disturbance.
+The trajectories obtained using the CILQR and soft-CILQR algorithms exhibited similar behaviors at long times, and the maximum $\Delta $ deviations between the two methods were approximately 0.18 and 0.36 m when $\sigma $ = 1.0 and 2.0, respectively.